Inner kins (Chinese)

-Inner kins (宗親 (宗亲, zōngqīn)) is the kinship clan in Chinese patriarchy.
+Inner kins (clan kin) is the kinship clan in Chinese patriarchy.
 This term usually referred to the paternal family.
-Since the Zhou Dynasty, traditional Chinese society has been structured around networks of male kins who controlled rituals and the traditions of warfare, while maternal cousins had no right to intervene.
+Since the Zhou Dynasty, traditional Chinese society has been structured around networks of male kin who controlled rituals and the traditions of warfare, while maternal cousins had no right to intervene.

-Besides women who were married into the clan, inner kins share the same surname.
+Besides women who were married into the clan, inner kin share the same surname.
 They are not allowed to marry each other.